10 of the most popular serial killer true crime documentaries currently on Netflix UK

-Gripping, disturbing and often fascinating, Netflix’s choice of true crime documentaries which focus on the world’s most evil criminals is perhaps unparalleled.
-From Bundy to Dahmer to Ramirez – Netflix has a load of true crime documentary to suit the needs of all true crime fans.
+Gripping, disturbing and fascinating, streaming service Netflix has an abundance of choice when it comes to true crime documentaries which focus on the world’s most evil criminals.

+From Bundy to Dahmer to Ramirez – Netflix has a boat load of true crime documentaries which delve deep into the twisted minds of the world’s most evil criminals.

 Be it morbid curiosity or a desire to find out more details about the crimes committed, the popularity of serial killer documentaries have risen immensely – and there’s no better place than Netflix for an abundance of choice.